 - Bake, broil, or grill seafood and poultry instead of frying.

 When grocery shopping, read nutrition labels carefully.
-Many foods contain both saturated and trans fat.
-Be cautious when buying reduced-fat products.
-The fats are often replaced with sugars and other additives that aren’t good for your overall health.
+Be cautious when buying reduced-fat products as the fats are often replaced with sugars and other additives that aren’t good for your overall health.